 Throughout this guide, areas where calendar admins must pay close attention are marked with “Important!”
 However, the takeaways below are considered the most important to remember when managing your events in Yale-Localist:

 1. Multiple tagged campus groups: Do not tag another campus group if they are not an established co-host or sponsor of your event.
 Once the event is approved by any group tagged, that event listing will go up on every tagged group’s calendar.
-In addition, for any multi-group event, content updates will affect every tagged group’s calendar.
+Further, for any multi-group event, content updates will affect every tagged group’s calendar.

 1. Events on the Yale calendar are typically public events: Any events, meetings, or gatherings considered private or limited to a highly specific audience group should not be posted to this calendar.
-These include (but are not limited to) staff, student, faculty, or volunteer meetings for your campus unit or department; university classes closed to the public; and deadlines or calls for academic papers or submissions.
+These include (but are not limited to) staff, student, faculty, or volunteer meetings for your campus unit or department; university classes closed to the public; and deadlines or calls for academic papers or creative arts proposals.